abpio/abp-commercial-docs/en/why-abp-io-platform.md

 ## ABP Community

-Finally, Being in a big community where everyone follows similar coding styles and principles and shares a common infrastructure brings power when you have troubles or need help with design decisions.
+Finally, being in a big community where everyone follows similar coding styles and principles and shares a common infrastructure brings power when you have troubles or need help with design decisions.
 Since we write code similarly, we can help each other much better.
 ABP is a community-backed project with more than 10K stars on GitHub.

 It is easy to share code or even re-usable libraries between ABP developers.
 A code snippet that works for you will also work for others.
 There are a lot of samples and tutorials that you can directly implement for your application.